tapaspal9/homepage/_posts/2025-12-19-rfe-asiacrypt.md

 ---
 layout: post
-title: "Advanced Computation on Encrypted Data Without a Central Authority"
+title: "Computing on Encrypted Data Without a Central Authority"
 date: 2025-12-19
 description: How registered functional encryption lets users learn a function of encrypted data with no trusted key authority — and a general framework that builds it from pairings via "user-specific pre-constraining."
 tags: functional-encryption registration-based pairings